uleska/uleska-automate/README.md

   --compare_latest_results
-                        Retrieve the latest test results for application and version and compare
-  --get_ids             Retrieve GUID for the application_name and
+                        Retrieve the latest test results for application and version and compare --print_json          Print the relevant output as JSON to stdout --get_ids             Retrieve GUID for the application_name and version_name supplied
-                        version_name supplied
   --debug               Prints debug messages